Welcome to John Harrer dot com

 Combining the skills of photojournalism with the curiosity of a novice produces a unique point-of-view.

 In 2013, I secured an assignment from the Australian Stock Horse Society (ASHS).
 The first ever sanctioned campdraft event held in the United States was coming to Colorado.
-Campdraft is the top sport in Australia.
+Campdraft is the top equestrian sport in Australia.
 The ASHS asked me to provide photos, an article, and multi-media for their website and magazine.

 First, was the audio interview with the organizers explaining the sport and generating excitement.
 Using Skype, I produced an hour-long audio interview they could embed on their site.

 Next, I traveled to the small town of Kiowa, Colorado to photograph the event from start-to-finish, interview the participants, and gather material for the written portion of the story.
-While on-site, I discovered two vacationing Australians who had heard about the event and participated.
+While on-site, I discovered two vacationing Australians who had heard about the event and took part.
 On the day of the competition, I captured on video the first sanctioned campdraft run on American soil ridden by and Australian, on an Australian Stock Horse, and won the first division.

 High-speed internet was not widely available in Kiowa.
 There wasn’t even a local hotel to accommodate me when a thunderstorm destroyed my camping equipment.
 Yet, I used local resources to upload the video story of the first run to Australia within hours.
 Australian campdraft fans woke up to their hometown boy making history in the United States.